 Over the years, the firm greatly expanded, growing its diverse practice to include insurance law, government contracts, international trade, litigation, public policy, intellectual property, bankruptcy, environmental safety, consumer products, corporate, election law, aviation, franchise, health care and privacy.
 By the end of its first decade, the firm had more than 130 lawyers, and by 1995, Wiley Rein was home to more than 200 attorneys and consultants with specialties in more than a dozen practice areas.

 Cementing its reputation as a quintessential Washington, DC firm, as it turned 25, Wiley Rein had further expanded its Government Affairs, Intellectual Property, Privacy, Health Care and Corporate practices, and was recognized by the Legal Times for its pro bono efforts.
 In 2001, the firm opened its Northern Virginia office and in 2002, acquired Gold Morrison & Laughlin, PC, creating the Bankruptcy & Restructuring Group.
 When the firm turned 20 in 2003, it boasted more than 250 attorneys and had significantly expanded its Communications and International Trade Practices.
-Approaching the 30-year mark, the firm—now home to more than 275 attorneys practicing in almost two dozen areas of law—has become one of the most influential and respected law firms in the nation's capital.READ MORE
+Celebrating its 30th anniversary, the firm—now home to more than 275 attorneys practicing in almost two dozen areas of law—has become one of the most influential and respected law firms in the nation’s capital.READ MORE